sigurdru/FYS-STK4155-Applied-Data-Analysis-and-Machine-Learning/project1/README.md

 make exercise1
 ```

+# Everything below this needs to be revised
 ### Code tests
 All code tests are implemented in the program `test.py`, run it with the command
 `python3 test.py`